Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: RESULTS AND DISCUSSIONS

-We also report a few tune-out wavelengths in Table~\ref{V} at the hyperfine levels of the ground state and low metastable states.
-Here, the beam is considered as linearly polarized light.
-This means the scalar and tensor component of the polarizability cancels each other at this particular wavelength.
-In case of circularly polarized beam, the vector component of the polarizabilitity contributing at the ground state ($4^2D_{3/2}$ with $F=2, m_F=\pm2 $) at the tune-out wavelengths of 230.83 nm and 215.32 nm are 414.14 a.u. and 25.84 a.u., respectively.
-Whereas the values are 53.86 a.u. and 14.98 a.u. correspond to tune-out wavelength 244.36 nm and 204.41 nm (for $F=1, m_F=\pm1 $ ) respectively.
-These values can be used to calculate fictitious magnetic field induced by the circular polarization of light.
-In an optical lattice, trapped atoms are released in these wavelengths of light so that lattice potential vanishes.
-The prior knowledge of the zero Stark-shift wavelengths for a particular atomic state can be advantageous for an accurate trap-insensitive experimental measurement \cite{LeBlanc2007, Leonard2015, Schmidt2016, Fallon2016}.
+We also report a few tune-out wavelengths in Table~\ref{V} for the hyperfine levels of the 5$^2S_{\frac{1}{2}}$ and 4$^2D_{\frac{3}{2},\frac{5}{2}}$ states of Y$^{2+}$.
+In this table, we consider a linearly polarized light only.
+There is an advantage of calculating tune-out wavelengths for a linearly polarized light.
+Table~\ref{V} displays the wavelength at which the total polarizability of a particular hyperfine state becomes zero for a linearly polarized light.
+However, due to the non-zero vector polarizability contribution, the total polarizability for a circularly polarized light does not become zero at the same wavelength for the same hyperfine state.
+As an example: the vector contribution to the total polarizability of the ground state $4^2D_{\frac{3}{2}}$ with $F_v=2, M_{F_v}=\pm2 $ at the tune-out wavelengths 230.83 nm and 215.32 nm become 414.14 a.u. and 25.84 a.u., respectively.
+Whereas, for the $F_v=1, M_{F_v}=\pm 1$ hyperfine component of the same fine-structure state, the vector polarizability values become 53.86 a.u. and 14.98 a.u. at the presented tune-out wavelengths 244.36 nm and 204.41 nm, respectively.
+These values can be used to calculate fictitious magnetic field induced by the circular polarization of light \cite{Albrecht2016}.
+The prior knowledge of the zero Stark-shift wavelengths for a particular atomic state can be advantageous for an accurate trap-insensitive experimental measurement \cite{ Leonard2015, Schmidt2016, Fallon2016}.